The

 Tor Johnson (See Johnson)

 Tune In For Terror!
 (Mystery Playhouse 1992): Artwork set depicts radio's golden age of horror.
 The first third profiles the famous radio shows of that era, the middle section profiles the classic writers who inspired many of the shows, and the last third tells short horror stories.
 Less than 1,200 numbered sets of the duo tone set. were made, and then a full color version was released in 500 (36 count) boxes.
 33 cards and 9 sticker set.
+See backs.
 Retail: $10-$15.
 See Set Profile.

 Tune In For Terror!
 Prototype Extension Set (Mystery Playhouse 1992): Six card series sold with the color series numbered 43 - 48.
 (They featured the same artwork as the extreamly rare autograph cards) 966 numbered sets were made.
 Retail: $12.
 See Set Profile.